oracle-samples/oaim-sandbox/README.md

 ## Description

 The **Oracle AI Microservices Sandbox** provides a streamlined environment where developers and data scientists can explore the potential of Generative Artificial Intelligence (GenAI) combined with Retrieval-Augmented Generation (RAG) capabilities.
-By integrating the **Oracle Database** for Vector Storage, the Sandbox enables users to enhance existing Large Language Models (LLMs) through RAG.
-This method significantly improves the performance and accuracy of AI models, helping to avoid common issues such as knowledge cutoff and hallucinations.
+By integrating **Oracle Database 23ai** AI Vector Search, the Sandbox enables users to enhance existing Large Language Models (LLMs) through RAG.

 ## Getting Started